pyomeca/bioptim/README.md

 The configuration is what tells `bioptim` which variables are states and which are control.
 The user is expected to provide a function handler with the follow signature: `custom_configure(ocp: OptimalControlProgram, nlp: NonLinearProgram)`.
-In this function the user is expected to call the relevant `Problem` class methods:
+In this function the user is expected to call the relevant `ConfigureProblem` class methods:
 - `configure_q(nlp, as_states: bool, as_controls: bool)`
 - `configure_qdot(nlp, as_states: bool, as_controls: bool)`
 - `configure_q_qdot(nlp, as_states: bool, as_controls: bool)`